 top of page

-Last week, I was talking to someone and she said something I hear all the time from my clients.
-"I am so tired, something must be wrong with me because I'm not doing that much."
+Last week, I had a conversation that resonated deeply with me.
+A woman shared something I hear often from my clients: "I am so tired; something must be wrong with me because I'm not doing that much."

 "I have so many decisions to make and I don't know where to start.
-The kids are home from school now and they have summer sports, my work is asking me to head a couple of projects, I have CEU's to finish and then a test to take, I was elected to a leadership position for the non profit I help and the training I am doing for the marathon needs to be leveled up but I'm told I'm making very little progress."
+The kids are home from school now and they have summer sports.
+My work is asking me to head a couple of projects.
+I have CEUs to finish and then a test to take.
+I was elected to a leadership position for the nonprofit I help, and the training I’m doing for the marathon needs to be leveled up, but I'm told I'm making very little progress."

-Then she laughed a little at herself and apologized for being dramatic.
-But it wasn’t funny.
+She laughed a little at herself and apologized for being dramatic.
+But honestly, it wasn’t funny.
 It was heartbreaking.

 Why the Inner Critic Feels Normal